Merrymeet - Peak District

 Merrymeet has 7 bedrooms made up of 2 doubles, 4 twins, and 1 quad.
 For those not wanting to take stairs, there are 4 ground floor bedrooms and 3 bath/shower rooms, whilst on the first floor, there are 3 bedrooms and two bath/shower rooms with lots of hot water!

-For those rainy days (and even those sunny days!), Merrymeet has a large Games Room equipped with a table football and table tennis table, small pool table, and an Xbox to get the heart racing.
+For those rainy days (and even those sunny days!), Merrymeet has a large Games Room equipped with a table football, table tennis table, small pool table, and an Xbox to get the heart racing!

-Alternatively why not enjoy the great outdoors?
+Alternatively, why not enjoy the great outdoors?
 With a beautiful garden looking out onto the valley of Back O’th the Brook you’ll find tables and chairs, as well as a BBQ for those summer months!
 There are plenty of birds to view with Barn Owls regularly flying down our little valley.
 Please note the patio area is flat, but the garden is on a slope, so not ideal for ball games.

 There is Wifi at Merrymeet but we are at the mercy of our providers for speed due to our country location.

 Situated in the stunning Peak District there are lots of local activities for everyone in your group.
 Why not trying cycling through the Manifold valley, or enjoy a relaxing spa treatment in Merrymeet?
 Take a look at our 'Experiences' section for a full range of things to do!

-For the third year running we have won the Trip Advisor Certificate of Excellence.
-We own and run Merrymeet so you can be rest assured that our high standards are met in each property!
+For the fourth year running, we have won the Trip Advisor Certificate of Excellence.
+We own and run Merrymeet so you can rest assured that our high standards are met in each property!
 You can find all of these on our Trip Advisor page – we like to be transparent about feedback.
 Click on the 'Reviews' tab to see them all.